 The most common (and powerful) automation trigger is “when a subscriber joins a group.”
 Groups are used to segregate an audience.
-Using this trigger, you may automatically send customized emails to subscribers in certain audiences.
-Sending material that is relevant to your readers can help you increase your open rates.
+You may automatically send customized emails to subscribers in certain audiences using this trigger.
+Sending material relevant to your readers can help you increase your open rates.

-This trigger is triggered when a subscriber joins the group you choose when configuring your process.
+When a subscriber joins the group you choose when configuring your process, this trigger is triggered.

 It’s ideal if you have a signup form for a specific interest group or if your form allows subscribers to self-select several groups.
-You can now send personalized emails to each group and fine-tune your sales funnel.
+In addition, you can now send personalized emails to each group and fine-tune your sales funnel.